ualsg/ualsg.netlify.app/content/post/2020-07-geospatial-urban-data-journals-impact-factors/index.md

 ## Introduction

-It is that time of the year: the journal impact factors have been released.

-Our research group maintains a list of relevant academic journals in our field, which I have decided to publish in this article together with their latest metrics, hopefully helping fellow researchers to have a reference list and choose where to publish their next paper.
+UAL maintains a list of relevant academic journals with their latest metrics which we hope might be of use to fellow researchers.
+Feel free to check out our other geospatial resources or opportunities to collaborate with us in the tabs above.

 For more information about how the journals were selected and explanations about the columns, [see below](#selection-of-journals).